tylerelias/HONN-Project-1/README.md

 # Project 1

+## Setup and Installation

+### The Java Code

+Since this is a prototype of the software, you are required to run the .java files manually.
+Trying to compile the .java in a terminal will give compile errors due to a .jar file being used.
+The IDE that was required for the course, IntelliJ is the one that should be run with the program.
+The .java file to execute to start the CLI is `main.java` located in `./src/main.java`

+### The YAML File for swagger.io

+The YAML file is located in `./YAML/API.yaml`

+To see the full GUI of the configuration, it is recommended to load it into https://editor.swagger.io

 ## Structure and Setup

 The general structure of the program is that each item that can be place in its own category, has its own class.